5atchm1n/dotfiles/README.md

-#BASIC SETUP</h1>
+#BASIC SETUP

 ###pre-requisites
 *UNIX like OS*
-*zsh -- 5.0.8 and newer -- https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH[INSTALL ZSH]
+*zsh -- 5.0.8 and newer -- [INSTALL ZSH]https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH
 VIM 8+

 These are the basic packages/plugins you need in order to make best use of my dotfiles !!